 Matthew joined Watsi on November 21st, 2014.
-Eight years ago, Matthew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Matthew's most recent donation traveled 8,600 miles to support Naw Mu, an elderly refugee from Thailand, to fund cataract surgery.
+Nine years ago, Matthew joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Matthew's most recent donation traveled 8,300 miles to support Kalar, a 53-year-old woman from Burma, to fund gallbladder removal surgery.

 Naw Mu is an elderly woman who lives in a refugee camp with her husband, daughter and grandson due to tensions between armed groups in their village.
 Naw Mu’s husband sells snacks at the school campus to earn some income.
 Prior to her eye condition, Naw Mu was a shop vendor, but she is no longer working A few years ago, Naw Mu started to notice blurry vision in both her eyes.
 Our medical partner, Burma Children Medical Fund (BCMF), conducted an eye screening in the refugee camp and their staff diagnosed her with cataracts in both eyes.
 Currently, Naw Mu’s left eye can perceive only light and her right eye can only see at close distances.
 BMCF is requesting $1,500 to fund lens replacement surgery for her on March 6th.
 During this procedure, doctors will remove Naw Mu's natural lenses and replace them with an intraocular lens implant in each eye.
 After recovery, she will be able to see clearly.
 Naw Mu said, “I don’t worry about the operation because it would make me better.
 I would love to see properly after the operation.”